TonyXuQAQ/RNGDetPlusPlus/README.md

 Nvidia-driver 495.29.05
 ```
 ## Docker
-This repo is implemented in the docker container.
+This repo is implemented in the docker container. **All experiments except evaluation are conducted within docker containers**.
 Make sure you have docker installed.
 Please refer to [install Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker beginner tutorial](https://docker-curriculum.com/) for more information.

 ### Docker image
 ```